AouroraNt/Personality_detection-using-the-Big-5-Personality-Test/README.md

 # Personality_detection
-Personality detection project using SVM and LSTM in the context of a Master's Degree program.

-In this project we worked on  the automatic classification of the big five personality traits by comparing an SVM model and an LSTM model.
+Personality detection project using SVM and LSTM.
+This project aims at detecting the five personality traits by comparing SVM and LSTM.
+The final results show that LSTM outperforms SVM.

-Our results showed that LSTM can achive higher performance in this task than our supervised SVM model.
+## The Big Five

+The Big five personality traits is a proposed grouping of personality traits.
+The traits fall into the falling 5 categories :

+- openness to exprerience
+- conscientiousness
+- extraversion
+- agreeableness
+- neuroticism

 ##  CLiPS Stylometry Investigation (CSI) corpus